Nicolazinho/minc/README.md

-# Minc - The heartbeat of your company (Depreciated)
+# Minc - The heartbeat of your company

 A communication tool for company-wide informal discussions.